 Google Apps are incredibly useful tools provided by Google to help improve productivity, communication, visibility, and more.
-We have found they are pretty perfectly tailored to the needs of nonprofits!
+Accompanied with a nonprofit software, we have found they are perfectly tailored to the particular needs of nonprofits!

 The standard version of Google Apps is free for everyone, however there is a paid version of Google Apps that dives deeper and provides more advanced features and storage.
 Google reports that over five million businesses pay for this service!
 Interested?